kdheepak/blog/content/37-advent-of-code-2020.md

 end
 ```

-Now that we have built a graph, we can find the solution by just traversing the graph.
+Now that you have built a graph, you can find the solution by just traversing the graph.

 ```julia
 part1(data = readInput()) = part1(data[1], data[2])